goh-joshua/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+**⚠️ Important:** Each organization name must be unique.
+You cannot add two organizations with the same name.

 **💡 Tip:** Use descriptive names for organizations to easily distinguish between different types (teams, sponsors, agencies, etc.).

 </div>